autoplot/documentation/javadoc/org/das2/qds/WritableJoinDataSet.md

-# org.das2.qds.WritableJoinDataSetJoin of WritableDataSets where each dataset is writable.
-Note type checking is
+# org.das2.qds.WritableJoinDataSet

- only done when the constructor that accepts a dataset, otherwise type checking is not done until the data is accessed.
+Join of WritableDataSets where each dataset is writable.
+Note type checking is only done when the constructor that accepts a dataset, otherwise type checking is not done until the data is accessed.
 This was introduced to properly support Ops.copy.

-WritableJoinDataSet( int rank )
+# WritableJoinDataSet( int rank )

-WritableJoinDataSet( QDataSet ds )
+# WritableJoinDataSet( QDataSet ds )

 ***